genomicsclass/leanpub/manuscript/eda_with_pca.md

 ![First two PCs for gene expression data with color representing processing year.](images/R/eda_with_pca-tmp-mds_plot2-1.png)

 Year is also very correlated with the first PC.
 So which variable is driving this?
-Given the high level of confounding it is not easy to parse out but below and in the assessment questions we provide some further exploratory approaches.
+Given the high level of confounding, it is not easy to parse out.
+Nonetheless, in the assessment questions and below we provide some further exploratory approaches.

-### Boxplot of PCs
+#### Boxplot of PCs

 The structure seen in the plot of the between sample correlations shows a complex structure that seems to have more than 5 factors (one for each year).
 It certainly has more complexity than what would be explained by ethnicity.
 We can also explore the correlation with months.